Northern and Southern dynasties: Rise to power

 At this point, followers of the Buddhist Gai Wu rebelled.
 After pacifying this rebellion, Emperor Taiwu, under the advice of his Daoist prime minister Cui Hao, proscribed Buddhism — the first of the persecutions of Chinese Buddhism known as the Three Disasters of Wu.
 At this late stage in his life, Emperor Taiwu meted out cruel punishments, which led to his death in 452 at the hands of the eunuch Zong Ai.
 His death sparked off turmoil that only ended with the ascension of Emperor Wencheng later that same year.
-Wang Yu, an ethnic Qiang court eunuch and the favourite of Empress Dowager Wenming, patronized Buddhism lavishly.
-He constructed Cave 9–10, the most highly decorated of the Yungang Grottoes, and had a temple constructed in 488 at Lirun, Fengyi (modern day Chengcheng), which was his birthplace according to the Booke of Wei.
-Wang Yu may have been castrated during the suppression of a 446 Qiang rebellion since the Northern Wei would castrate rebel tribes' young elite.

 In the first half of the Northern Wei dynasty, the Xianbei steppe tribesmen who dominated northern China kept a policy of strict social distinction between them and their Han subjects.
 Ethnic Han were drafted into the bureaucracy, employed as officials for jobs such as collecting taxes.
 However, the Han were kept out of many higher positions of power.
 They also represented the minority of the populace where centers of power were located.